qweasd1/Refactor/messageQueue/RabbitMQ/realworld.md

 * be sure queue exists in any case(so declare the queue at any time before you uisng them. this operation is idempotent), why this happened?(maybe distributed system... don't know)

 ### durable or non-durable
-* the performance diff between them
+* the exact performance diff between them